 - Includes the largest dolphin (orca) and some of the smallest (New Zealand dolphin, Franciscana)

-There are four dolphin species and four families that are grouped together as the true river dolphins.
-The South Asian river-dolphin is known as the Ganges river dolphin or susu in India and Nepal, the shushuk in Bangladesh and the Indus river dolphin or bhulan in Pakistan; the Amazon river dolphin, known in South American countries locally as boto, bufeo or Inia; the franciscana; and the Yangtze river dolphin, known as baiji in China but now extinct (this was announced by scientists in 2007).
+There are five dolphin species and four families that are grouped together as the true river dolphins.
+The Ganges river dolphin is also known as the susu in India and Nepal or the shushuk in Bangladesh; the Indus river dolphin or bhulan in Pakistan; the Amazon river dolphin, known in South American countries locally as boto, bufeo or Inia; the franciscana; and the Yangtze river dolphin, known as baiji in China but now extinct (this was announced by scientists in 2007).

 The ancestors of river dolphins were marine, but river dolphins look quite different from their modern day ocean relatives.
 This is because river dolphins look like early or primitive marine dolphins; they have slender beaks with numerous teeth, small eyes, flexible necks and bodies, pronounced forehead melons, large flippers and undeveloped dorsal fins.